SanKiril/Compilers/README.md

 ## Usage
 ### 1<sup>st</sup> Assignment - Lex & Yacc
-The first assignment involved designing and implementing a lexical and syntactic analyzer for AJSON *(Almost a JavaScript Object Notation)*, a custom file format based on JSON.
+The first assignment involved designing and implementing a lexical and syntactic analyzer for AJSON (Almost a JavaScript Object Notation), a custom file format based on JSON.
 The analyzer uses the `lex` and `yacc` modules from the Python PLY (Python Lex-Yacc) library[^1].

 **1. Change directory to `ASSIGNMENT-1_Lex-Yacc`:**
 ```bash
 cd ./ASSIGNMENT-1_Lex-Yacc
 ```
 **2. Run `main.py` file:**
+- `<file_path>.ajson`: file path to an AJSON file.
+Examples in [tests](./ASSIGNMENT-1_Lex-Yacc/tests).
 ```bash
 python3 main.py <file_path>.ajson
 ```